MariaKoilalou/AI_Lab/README.md

 - A Python script named `variant.py` which implements the machine learning model discussed in the report.
 See [variant1.py](AI_Lab1/variant1.py).
 - A Textile file named `maze.txt` containing the documentation and instructions for running the Python script.
 See [maze.txt](AI_Lab1/maze.txt).

+## AI_Lab 2

+The `AI_Lab2` folder contains the files for our first lab assignment, which includes:

+- A report in PDF format describing the methodology, results, and conclusions of our project.
+See [AI_Lab2-report.pdf](AI_Lab2/AI_Lab2-report.pdf).
+- A Python script named `variant1.py` which implements the machine learning model discussed in the report.
+See [variant1.py](AI_Lab2/variant1.py).